 Food can't soak up the alcohol in the stomach, but it can slow down the absorption, so that's your main goal, Sauceda says.
-A good rule of thumb is to stick with the recommendation for drinking, which is one to two alcoholic drinks per day, and to eat at least 15 minutes before drinking alcohol (especially if you haven't eaten in a while).
+A good guideline is to stick with the recommendation for drinking, which is one to two alcoholic drinks per day, and to eat at least 15 minutes before drinking alcohol (especially if you haven't eaten in a while).

 Because alcohol causes dehydration and altered kidney function, you run the risk of electrolyte imbalances, according to June 2020 research in the Journal of Clinical Medicine.
 So eating a diet rich in vitamins and minerals throughout the day is very important to replenish and restore balance to your gut.

 If you don't drink, there is no benefit in starting.
 The recommendations here are for moderate and occasional alcohol intake.
 Excessive drinking can be harmful to your health, so if you think you have an alcohol dependency, visit the National Institute on Alcohol Abuse and Alcoholism for help.

 The 15 Best Foods to Eat Before Drinking

 If your pre-drinking meal is also out on the town, choose wisely when ordering.

 "Guacamole as your appetizer is great because the avocado is a good source of healthy fats that will help slow the absorption of alcohol," Sauceda says.
 Avocados are also a rich source of fiber, so they're a smart choice all around.